syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/open-pdf-file/from-amazon-s3.md

 domainurl: ##DomainURL##
 ---

-# Open PDF files from AWS S3
+# Open PDF file from AWS S3

-To load a PDF files from AWS S3 in a PDF Viewer, you can follow the steps below
+To load a PDF file from AWS S3 in a PDF Viewer, you can follow the steps below

 **Step 1:** Create a Simple PDF Viewer Sample in JavaScript